At long last, new carbon capture project launches in Alberta | CBC News

 The $1.2-billion project will take emissions from the Redwater Fertilizer factory and the Sturgeon refinery near Edmonton to aging oil reservoirs in central and southern Alberta.

-"This will change how business is done in Alberta," said Kevin Jabusch, CEO of Enhance Energy, in a statement as part of the project's announcement on Tuesday.
+The project will change how business is done in Alberta, according to Kevin Jabusch, CEO of Enhance Energy, in a statement as part of the project's announcement on Tuesday.

 Enhance Energy is part of a consortium of companies that own and operate the ACTL system.
-The company is injecting the CO2 from the pipeline into its oilfields near Clive, Alberta.
+The company is injecting the CO2 from the pipeline into its oilfields near Clive, Alta.
+Jabusch said the project will help produce low-carbon energy, while also reinvigorating a part of the province's rural economy.

-"We are putting CO2 to use.
-We permanently keep CO2 out of the environment, while producing low-carbon energy.
-Not only are we reinvigorating our rural energy economy at a time when it is needed most, but we are playing a key role in advancing a sustainable solution to global energy requirements," he said.
+"We went through a few business cycles, we went through a few political cycles, but like all good projects, it's one that had to be done, and it's an amazing feeling to have worked so hard to get something done and feels better as a result," he said in an interview.

 Initially, ACTL is expected to capture and sequester up to 1.8 megatonnes (Mt) of CO2 each year, the equivalent of taking 339,000 cars off the road, with the long-term potential of up to 15 Mt of CO2 annually.

-The CO2 travels down a 240-kilometre pipeline to an area near Red Deer, where it can either be stored or injected into the ground to produce more oil and natural gas.
+The CO2 travels down a 240-kilometre pipeline to an area near Red Deer, where it is injected into the ground to produce more oil and natural gas.

 The pipeline has excess capacity, so in the future, more facilities and storage reservoirs can be added to the system.